A History of the Blueprint

 You would think that paper drawings are nearing obsolescence.
 Not so fast.

 The printing costs often hit the subcontractors most.
-Even greater savings are in store by going digital, savings in time, gas and unproductive travel time running revisions back and forth from the office to job sites.
+Even greater savings are in store by going digital, savings in time, gas, and unproductive travel time running revisions back and forth from the office to jobsites.
 Viewing and sharing plans digitally is here to stay.
-Today, project managers get revised plans by email, calculate new takeoff measurements and quantities with blazing speed using On Screen Takeoff and then share the revised plans with the remote users’ laptops, tablets and smartphones using FieldCenter® for IOS.
+Today, project managers get revised plans by email, calculate new takeoff measurements and quantities with blazing speed using On-Screen Takeoff.